rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 ## 2024

+-   _All the Light We Cannot See_ by Anthony Doerr
 -   _An Unquiet Mind_ by Kay Redfield Jamison
 -   _The Subtle Art of Not Giving a F\*ck: A Counterintuitive Approach to Living a Good Life_ by Mark Manson
 -   _The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of God_ by Timothy Keller